avetharun/BalatroFaeLib/README.md

 ### Events
 I'm not sure how to explain this, it's similar to how FabricMC does its' event handling.

+Events can be given a function to invoke using `:register(func, order)`

+The lower the order of the callback is, the sooner it'll run.

+The order of the callbacks only update when using `:register(...)`

 A custom event can be defined as follows:
 ```lua
 newEventHandler = new 'FaeLib.AbstractEventHandler' ()